Joseph O. Prewitt Díaz: Publications

 He was the primary author (with Dr. Robert Trotter III and Victor Rivera) of a three-year study titled "The effects of migration on children.
 An ethnographic study".
 The study documents for the first time the existence of the "culture of migrancy" and its effects on children and their schooling.
-As a result of the unveiling of this study Pennsylvania served as a host to the first public hearings of the National Commission on Migrant Education chaired by Linda Chavez, Esq. on August 7, 1990 in Gettysburg, Pennsylvania.
+As a result of the unveiling of this study Pennsylvania served as a host to the first public hearings of the National Commission on Migrant Education chaired by attorney Linda Chavez on August 7, 1990 in Gettysburg, Pennsylvania.